munificent/craftinginterpreters/book/strings.md

 not the user's program or the VM's stack still has a reference to it.

 We could define a separate linked list node struct but then we'd have to allocate those too.
-Instead, we'll use an *intrusive list* -- the Obj struct itself will be the linked list node.
-Each Obj gets a pointer to the next Obj in the chain:
+Instead, we'll use an **intrusive list** -- the Obj struct itself will be the linked list node.
+Each Obj gets a pointer to the next Obj in the chain.

 ^code next-field (2 before, 1 after)

-The VM stores a pointer to the head of the list:
+The VM stores a pointer to the head of the list.

 ^code objects-root (1 before, 1 after)

-When we first initialize the VM, there are no allocated objects:
+When we first initialize the VM, there are no allocated objects.

 ^code init-objects-root (1 before, 1 after)

-Every time we allocate an Obj, we insert it in the list:
+Every time we allocate an Obj, we insert it in the list.

 ^code add-to-list (1 before, 1 after)